saritvakrat/PlaywrigthE2EAutomation/readme.md

 # Improvements
-1. Linter
-2. Docker
+1. Docker
-3. EXTRACT TO WORKFLOWS
+2. EXTRACT TO WORKFLOWS